 Think about what might happen, what consequences these incidents could have, and how your family would deal with the situation.
 Find out who might need your help and how you can contribute.
 If you have equipment you plan to use in an emergency, make sure that you know how to use it and that it is in good working order.

 The basic needs that must be met in the first three days of any crisis are heating, drink, food, medicines, hygiene and information.
 Many of us already have a good deal of what we need to fend for ourselves for a few days, so you may not have to do very much to be completely prepared.

-If you have the essentials to be able to survive on your own for at least three days, you are equipped to get through most crises.
+If you have the essentials to be able to survive on your own for at least 72 hours, you are equipped to get through most crises.
 Should the crisis last a long time, you will have a little extra time to make further plans thanks to these preparations.
 In addition, by being able to survive on your own for a few days, you are allowing those who need assistance most to receive it first.